Guilherme010101/iModBot2/4_Files/4-2_3D_Files/README.md

 Sterolithography files (STL) can be opened directly with CURA software for 3D printing.

-SketchUp (SKP), Fusion 360 (F3D) and Standard for the Exchange of Product Data (STEP) files are the given open-source files.
+SketchUp (SKP), Fusion 360 (F3D), Standard for the Exchange of Product Data (STEP) and Autodesk Inventor Part files are the given open-source files.
 SkethUp files were saved with 2021 version.